omkarpatke/talkBananaJSAPP/README.md

 # talkBananaJSAPP
-This is Simple fun Translation App it takes input and trasnslate into banana.
+This is Simple minion Translation App.

+it takes input and trasnslate into banana or minion language.